Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (Leem)" was held

 Discussion of the Framework Policy, IFPMA-JPMA Joint Declaration at the G7 Summit in Hiroshima

-At the beginning of this session, Mr. Kusakai, Chairman of the Subcommittee, gave an overview of Japan's "Kotto Policy 2022" and the current status of discussions on NHI price revision.
-He explained the need for reform of the NHI drug pricing system from the perspective of access to and stable supply of medicines under the circumstance that the number of unmarketed drugs is increasing due to the declining attractiveness of the Japanese drug market, and shared the status of advocacy activities by the Pharmaceutical Manufacturers Association of Japan (PMAJ) to the Japanese government.
+At the beginning of this session, Mr. Kusakai, Chairman of the Subcommittee, gave an overview of Japan's "Kotto Policy 2022" and the status of discussions on the NHI price revision.
+He explained the need for reform of the NHI drug pricing system from the perspective of access to and stable supply of medicines, given the increasing number of drugs not yet on the market due to the declining attractiveness of the Japanese drug market, and shared the status of JPMA's advocacy activities for the Japanese government.
 In the latter half of the session, Chairperson Ito shared the outline of the proposal for the G7 Hiroshima Summit 2023 and the status of its preparation.

 During the Q&A session, questions were raised about the implementation process of NHI price revision in Japan, touching on similarities between the situations in France and Japan, and the government policy was answered, along with the situation of healthcare cost growth in Japan.